 As part of the course you will receive:

 Public courses are run in a computer laboratory and workstations are provided so that participants can work in Excel on practical applications of content covered in the course.
-The course is normally demonstrated using Excel 2013 and course materials are written with Excel 2007/10/13.
-2003 instructions are available if required.
-Participants can choose which version of Excel they prefer.
+The course is normally demonstrated using Excel 2016 and participants can choose to use a previous version of Excel if they prefer.
 If participants are more comfortable using their own laptops, they are most welcome to bring their own equipment.
 PCs are used during this course, so Apple Macintosh users may prefer to bring their own laptops.

 A reasonable level of Excel is required for these courses.
 They are designed for users who use Excel fairly regularly, and are comfortable with using formulas and know their way around the basic functions of Excel.
 It is assumed that students will know how to link between worksheets, and create some formulas.
 These courses are not designed to teach Excel, rather the use of Excel in a modelling situation.
 Formulas such as VLOOKUP, SUMIF and IF and AND are used, and if they are not already known by the students they will be covered briefly.
 Complex formulas are documented in the course manual or book received by each student.

 Each student will build their own model/s during the day/s and can bring them home with them.
 Students will be supplied with a 1GB USB memory stick on which to save their work and take it away.
 If your company does not allow use of external drives it can be emailed to you.

 A pre-course survey will be distributed to assess your skill level prior to coming on the course.
 If you are unsure about your suitability for this course or have any other questions, please phone our office on 0298187250.